generated: 2026-06-08 13:01:47

 • Restorative Nutrition for the Gut/Brain Connection Molly Ostrander, Private Practice

-• Surf Therapy for Chronic Overlapping Pain Syndrome Tracey Chester, Private Practice; Natalie Small, Private Practice; and jason kutch, usc
+• Surf Therapy for Chronic Overlapping Pain Syndrome Tracey Chester, Private Practice; Natalie Small, Groundswell Clinic & Institute; and jason kutch, usc

 • The Empty-as-Vessel Framework: Boundary Elasticity in Psychotherapy Baixuan Shen, University of Derby

-• The Groundswell Surf Therapy Intervention for At-Risk Women and Changes in Body Acceptance, Resilience, and Emotional Regulation Natalie Small, Private Practice
+• The Groundswell Surf Therapy Intervention for At-Risk Women and Changes in Body Acceptance, Resilience, and Emotional Regulation Natalie Small, Groundswell Clinic & Institute

 18. Opening Night Reception